Electrical muscle stimulation

 While often referred to as “muscle stim,” this physiotherapy treatment involves low levels of electrical impulses delivered to the painful tissues to reduce pain and speed healing.
 Electric muscle stimulation is often described by patients as a pleasant, “tingling” sensation, or “electrical massage,” these impulses stimulate the body to release natural pain relievers, called endorphins.
 These endorphins reduce pain and inflammation, thereby promoting faster healing of the injured tissues.
 This therapy is often used to treat acute or chronic pain.
 It is also beneficial for strains or sprains of the muscles, joints, and soft tissues of the spine and extremities.

-This physiotherapy should not be mistaken with diagnostic ultrasound, often in use with prenatal screening, but is instead a therapeutic procedure that utilizes sound waves to treat injured muscles, joints, and soft tissues.
+This physiotherapy should not be mistaken with diagnostic ultrasound, often in use with prenatal screening.
+Instead it utilizes sound waves to treat injured muscles, joints, and soft tissues.
 The sound waves vibrate the tissues back and forth, creating a deep, micro-massage effect.
 In the case of a recent injury, this helps to decrease scar tissue and adhesion formation, which would otherwise interfere with the body’s healing process.
 The sound waves also decrease inflammation by destroying unwanted inflammatory cells.
 The sound waves also accelerate healing by stimulating the activity of the cells responsible for cellular and tissue repair.
-In chronic cases, special settings for the creation of a deep-heating effect, heating the tissues far below the skin’s surface.
-In conclusion this heat, along with the vibrations that are caused by the ultrasound, help to “melt away” the muscle spasms and “knots” felt in our muscles.

 Whether applied manually or mechanically, the benefits of traction are similar.
 It is an excellent therapy choice to reduce pressure on cervical or lumbar discs.
 Traction effectively reduces joint and nerve pain, pressure, and inflammation, caused by bulging or herniated discs.
 This procedure is quite comfortable, and lasts several minutes.